i-on-project/teams/docs/api/resources/organizations.md

 #### List Organizations

-List all the organizations that the user has access to.
+List all the organizations that the user has access to, only accessible to teachers.

 ```http
 GET /api/orgs